Toyota Sprinter Trueno: Other Markets

+Japan

+While the Japanese market received the 1.5 L SOHC 8-valve version of the A-series engine called the 3A-U exclusively for the AE85 range.
+These SOHC engines were inherited from the previous E70 series Corolla/Sprinter range.
+The option for an automatic transmission was also available for first time in the Sprinter Trueno/Corolla Levin range during this generation.
+In Japan, automatic transmission was available as an option for all engines, depending on the trim level, while in some export markets, it was only offered for the SOHC-engined models.

+Facelift

 Minor bodywork changes were made in May 1985, which included different taillights, updated bumpers with wrap-around front indicators, corner and headlight trim lights, interior, and grilles.
 New paint colours have also been introduced.
 Both the Levin and Trueno now have halogen lamps as standard, and the seats on both the GT-V and GT-APEX models have been redesigned.

 The AE85 models in Japan also received the same treatment with some minor changes, for instance, the AE85 model Sprinter Trueno in Japan replaced the cornering lamps on the front bumpers with non-illuminating orange inserts.
-In 1986, Toyota marketed a limited edition model of the AE86 known as the "Black Limited" model.
+In January 1986, Toyota marketed a limited-edition model of the AE86 known as the "Black Limited" model.
 It was advertised as a limited-production model with only 400 units, and was based on the facelifted Sprinter Trueno GT-APEX 3-door liftback.
+It came with an exclusive all-black paint job, gold wheels, and gold badges.

 For the European and general export markets, only the front end was refreshed, same as the facelifted Corolla Levin.
 However, the facelift model for North American and Middle Eastern markets only received new taillights from the facelifted Corolla Levin.
 Coinciding with the introduction of new safety regulations for 1986 model year cars in North America, a high-mounted brake lights was added behind the rear windshield glass for this market.